Nature’s Stress and Anxiety Relief, Naturally!

 I’m quite sure it’s this ever-widening expanse between the constructs of the ‘new’ human world and the natural world that we were designed for, that is contributing to the increasing incidence of not only anxiety but of dis-eases across the board.
 Actually, it seems like a bit of a no-brainer to me.

 It makes sense that when we remove ourselves from our constructed new world (of toxins, stressors, unnatural schedules, materials and electromagnetic frequencies...) and immerse ourselves in nature, we have a sense of coming home to a natural state of healthy balance.
-This sense may be conscious, or it may be subconscious, recognised by our bodies.
+Whether we recognise this consciously, or it is simply registered by our bodies and our subconscious, either way we get the benefits.

 We know that slower, deeper breathing activates the parasympathetic nervous system, the boss of the rest and digest mode.
+It's also an ideal breathing rhythm for re-wiring the brain, an important aspect of the anxiety busting journey.
 You can learn more about all that here.
 When we’re away from the hustle and bustle and demands of our work and home lives, spending time in nature, we tend to naturally breathe more slowly and deeply.
+Not only are we likely to revert naturally to slower, deeper breathing in nature, we're going to be breathing better quality, pollutant-free air too.

-While we love how ‘connected’ our devices make us appear, the reality is the constant barrage of notifications and information is not really as helpful as it seems.
-It can actually lead to serious overload and is a cause of remaining in the fight or flight mode.
+Aside from all this, it's pretty obvious that while we love how ‘connected’ our devices make us appear, the reality is the constant barrage of notifications and information is not really as helpful as it seems.
+It can actually lead to serious overload and is another cause of remaining in the fight or flight mode.
 I could go on about that for hours but will leave it for now.

-So, another benefit of time in nature and leaving the phone behind, or, even better, getting right out of range, is detaching from that sense of alert anticipation and allowing yourself to come to the rest, repair and digest mode.
+So, another benefit of time in nature and leaving the phone behind is detaching from that sense of alert anticipation and allowing yourself to simply rest in the here and now.

 Obviously, the more you can do this and for longer periods, the better.